The following bodies are provided for in the Agreement to promote its implementation:

 UN Campus in Bonn © P. Stadié

 The ASCOBANS Secretariat, located in Bonn, Germany, acts as the coordinating body of the Agreement.
 It gathers and disseminates information to the MOP and the AC.
 It plays an important role in awareness-raising and provides advice and support to the Parties, assisting them in the implementation of the agreement.
 It services the sessions of the Meeting of the Parties and meetings of the Advisory Committee.
-The ASCOBANS Secretariat along with other Regional Agreement Secretariats (AEWA and EUROBATS) within the framework of the Bonn Convention is integrated into the Agreements Unit of the CMS Secretariat.
-The 5th Meeting of the Parties of ASCOBANS (2006) decided that from 1 January 2007 the UNEP/CMS Secretariat would serve as the Secretariat for the ASCOBANS Agreement; and the Executive Secretary of UNEP/CMS would be the acting Executive Secretary of ASCOBANS for a provisional three-year period.
-This arrangement was confirmed for a further triennium, i.e. until the end of 2012, by the 6th Meeting of the Parties (2009).
+The ASCOBANS Secretariat along with other Regional Agreement Secretariats (AEWA and EUROBATS) within the framework of the Bonn Convention is integrated into the Aquatic Species Unit of the CMS Secretariat.
+The 5th Meeting of the Parties of ASCOBANS (2006) decided that from 1 January 2007 the CMS Secretariat would serve as the Secretariat for the ASCOBANS Agreement; and the Executive Secretary of CMS would be the Executive Secretary of ASCOBANS.